rdeneau/formation-fsharp/en/fsharp-training-10-types-addendum.md

 # Type `unit`: ignore a value

-F♯ is not a pure functional language, with no side effects.
+F♯ is not a pure functional language, tracking side effects.
-But it does encourage the writing of pure functional programs.
+But it does encourage writing pure functional programs.

 👉 **Rule:** Any expression producing a value must be used.
 → `()` is the only value the compiler allows to be ignored.